cheikhdjennel/To_do-List/README.md

 # To_do-List
 A todo list iOS app developed with swift5 and coredata to persist data, this app help people organise their tasks on categories.
 The app is simple, intuitive, and easy to use and update tasks informations.
+Design pattern used : MVC and not MVVM since the app is not complicated.

 <h1> The app UI </h1>
 <h2>1)-Adding a task's category : </h2>